Robert Selph Henry: Career

 Henry started his career as a journalist in Nashville from 1907 to 1913.
 He was a secretary to Tennessee Governor Ben W. Hooper from 1913 to 1915.
 He practised the law in Nashville from 1915 to 1921.

 Henry was Director of Public Relations for the Nashville, Chattanooga and St. Louis Railway from 1921 to 1928; Assistant to the Vice President of the Nashville, Chattanooga and St. Louis Railrway from 1928 to 1934; and vice president of the Association of American Railroads from 1934 to 1958.

 Henry was the author of several books about the American Civil War, the Mexican–American War and the railroad industry.
 He was the president of the Southern Historical Association in 1957.

 Henry served on the board of trust of his alma mater, Vanderbilt University.
 He was also the president of the Vanderbilt Alumni Association.

 Henry served in the United States Army Reserve until his retirement as Colonel in 1952.

 Personal life and death

 With his wife Lura Temple, Henry had two daughters.
-He died on August 19, 1970 in Alexandria, Virginia, and he was buried in Nashville.
+He died on August 19, 1970, in Alexandria, Virginia, and he was buried in Nashville.

+Henry's brother, Douglas "Duck" Henry, was a member of the Tennessee Senate.